-With real-time restaurant inventory software, you can track your food inventory, suppliers, units, and prices on your computer, phone, or tablet so you know what to reorder and when... without having to spend late hours updating a spreadsheet.
+With real-time restaurant inventory software, you can track your food inventory, suppliers, units, and prices on your computer, phone, or tablet so you know what to reorder and when — without having to spend long hours updating a spreadsheet.

-Plus, tracking inventory in a bar has its own advantages — namely, catching theft and situations where bartenders are pouring one out for their friends.
-Inventory variance reports compare your actual inventory to your theoretical inventory so you can diagnose where your variances are — waste, overpouring, theft — and start improving processes and training.
+Plus, tracking inventory in a bar has its advantages — namely, catching theft and situations where bartenders are pouring drinks for free for their friends.
+Inventory variance reports compare your actual inventory to your theoretical inventory so you can diagnose where your variances are — waste, over-pouring, theft — and start improving processes and training.

 What Are Your Must-Have Bar POS Features?

-With so much going on, it can be very easy for things to fall through the cracks or to get overlooked.
-An optimized POS system for bars will help streamline operations, better understand customers, and allow staff to provide the best possible service to all of your guests.
+With so much going on, it can be easy for things to fall through the cracks or get overlooked.
+An optimized POS system will help your bar or nightclub — streamlining operations, better understanding customers, and allowing staff to provide the best possible service to all of your guests.

-At the end of the day, this will both improve the business's bottom line while also helping your establishment become one of the hottest venues in your city.
+At the end of the day, a strong POS system will both improve your business's bottom line while helping your establishment become one of the hottest venues in town.